Peace for our time: Cultural references

 Peace in Our Time is the title of a 1947 stage play by Noël Coward.
 Set in an alternative 1940, the Battle of Britain has been lost, the Germans have supremacy in the air and the United Kingdom is under Nazi occupation.
-Inspired to write this play in 1946 after seeing the effects of the occupation of France Coward wrote: "I began to suspect the physical effect of four years' intermittent bombing is far less damaging to the intrinsic character of a nation than the spiritual effect of four years of enemy occupation".
+Inspired to write this play in 1946 after seeing the effects of the occupation of France, Coward wrote: "I began to suspect the physical effect of four years' intermittent bombing is far less damaging to the intrinsic character of a nation than the spiritual effect of four years of enemy occupation".

 "Peace in Our Time" is a 1984 satirical song by Elvis Costello which references Chamberlain.
 It is featured on the album Goodbye Cruel World.

+"Hold On to What?" a 1994 song by the Beautiful South from their album Miaow includes the lyrics, "Chamberlain had his paper/Jesus had his cross/They held on/We held on to what?".

-U.S. President John F. Kennedy alluded to the speech in his 1963 American University commencement address in which he sought "not merely peace in our time, but peace in all time."
+U.S. President John F. Kennedy alluded to the speech in his 1963 American University commencement address in which he stated that he sought "not merely peace in our time, but peace in all time."

-Monty Python's 1969 The Funniest Joke in the World sketch references "Britain's pre-war joke" and shows an image of Chamberlain holding up the Munich Agreement paper.
+Monty Python's 1969 The Funniest Joke in the World sketch references "Britain's great pre-war joke" and shows an image of Chamberlain holding up the Munich Agreement paper.

 In the 2015 Marvel Cinematic Universe film Avengers: Age of Ultron, Tony Stark uses the phrase "Peace in our time" after creating the eponymous and seemingly benevolent artificial intelligence.
-Since this backfires, the phrase bears similar ironic value to Chamberlain’s utterance.
+Since this backfires, the phrase bears similar ironic value to Chamberlain's utterance.

-Robyn Hitchcock’s 1990 song “Cynthia Mask” references the incident in the lyrics of its second verse.
+Robyn Hitchcock's 1990 song "Cynthia Mask" references the incident in the lyrics of its second verse.